coderefinery/template-workshop-webpage/content/join.md

 aren't perfect.
 Our attempts are mentioned below, if you would like to help or there is something else we can do, please get in touch.

-* Breakout rooms with team leaders gives a community atmosphere and private help, even in a big course.
+* Teams provide a community atmosphere and private help, even in a big streamed course.
-* Local partners can provide locally-relevant support, both short and long term, without worrying about basic course mechanics.
+* Local events can provide locally-relevant support, both short and long term, without worrying about basic course mechanics.
-* Our material is provided in many different formats: writing (lesson websites), by presenting, videos, Q&A, and more.
+* Our material is provided in many different formats: writing (lesson websites), by presenting, videos/recordings, Q&A, and more.
 * We record videos and post the notes so you can review at your own pace later on.
 Videos completely preserve privacy (don't include audience voice or video).
 * Raw Twitch videos are available immediately - so you can immediately review anything you didn't catch the first time.
 This greatly reduces pressure from the course.
-* We also try very hard to release YouTube videos by the same day, so that they are useful for further-refined instant review (even if they are not perfect).
+* We also try to release YouTube videos by the same day, so that they are useful for further-refined instant review (even if they are not perfect).
 * A collaborative document allows everybody to ask questions anonymously and